marshki/adobe_installer/README.md

 ## TODO

 - [ ] Option to install all packages and run serializer?

-- [ ] Is disk space check accurate?
-Need to check.

 - [ ] Code review.
 Refactor where needed.

-- [ ] FYI on how to bundle Adobe initially (tar, etc.)

 ## History
 v.0.3 2018.05.12